jefftriplett/jefftriplett.github.io/_pages/now.md

 ### 🏡 Lawrence (KS, USA)

 It's Spring 2026 in Lawrence, KS.
-March Madness is just wrapping up and basketball is in full swing.
 I'm enjoying video games with my kids and spending time with my family.

 ## Working on